FreakC-Foundation/FreakC/TUTORIAL.md

 There are three data types in FreakC: integer, string.

 ## Variables
-To declare a variable as a string, you use:
+To declare a variable, you use:

 	PoopString[fnc] variable_name=string_value

-To declare a variable as an integer, you use:
+To do math equations, you use:

 	PoopInt[fnc] variable_name=integer_value